 Defending Your Criminal Case

 Criminal charges and accusations should be taken very seriously, regardless of your innocence.
-The consequences of losing the legal battle could mean losing your freedom.
-In order to effectively defend yourself in these situations you need the assistance of counsel that will aggressively stand up for your rights.
-Our staff at Staiti & DiBlasio defends the rights of individuals arrested and accused of criminal offenses.
+The consequences of losing the legal battle could mean your freedom or worse.
+In order to effectively defend yourself in these situations you need the assistance of an experienced attorney that will aggressively stand up for your rights.
+Our staff at Staiti Rogan LLP has significant experience defending the rights of individuals arrested and accused of criminal offenses.

 Your Constitutional Rights

-Remember at the beginning of any criminal case you have the absolute right to an attorney whether the attorney is appointed as a public defender or you hired an experienced law firm such as Staiti & DiBlasio.
-The law contains an infinite number of loop holes.
+Remember at the beginning of any criminal case you have the absolute right to an attorney whether the attorney is appointed as a public defender or you hired an experienced law firm such as Staiti & DiBlasio, LLP to represent you.
+It is your choice but be aware that the law contains an infinite number of loop holes.
 You have certain Constitutional rights that must be looked at immediately to determine what direction you will be proceeding in regarding your case.

-Some Constitutional rights include: 1) right to a lawyer, 2) right to testify on your own behalf, 3) right to cross examine and confront witnesses, 4) right to remain silent, 5) right to a speedy trial, 6) right to use Courts process of service to compel witness testimony or evidence, and 7) right to a jury trial and/or judge trial.
+Some Constitutional rights include, 1) right to a lawyer, 2) right to testify on your own behalf, 3) right to cross examine and confront witnesses, 4) right to remain silent, 5) right to a speedy trial, 6) right to use Courts process of service to compel, 7) right to a jury trial and/or judge trial.
 Remember, You have the absolute presumption of innocence.

 What are the potential outcomes?